nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 When configuring HEAP, make sure that the values for the following options match the typical event size and the system needs:

-* :option:`CONFIG_HEAP_MEM_POOL_SIZE` - The size must be big enough to handle the worst possible use case for the given device.
+* :kconfig:`CONFIG_HEAP_MEM_POOL_SIZE` - The size must be big enough to handle the worst possible use case for the given device.

 .. important::
     The nRF Desktop uses ``k_heap`` as the backend for dynamic allocation.